ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 **Returns**:  - the current content of the clipboard as String or NULL on errors
 <a name="Environment.setClipboard"></a>
 ##Environment.setClipboard(text)
-sets the String paramter to the system clipboard
+sets the String parameter to the system clipboard

 **Params**